Max Dehn, Axel Thue, and the Undecidable: Axel Thue and the Word Problem for Semigroups

 Thue's 1910 paper essentially contains the word problem without any relations \cite[p.
 235]{buechi}.
-In the 1914 paper, Thue reduces this problem from binary to unary trees, i.e., to words or strings of letters (\emph{Zeichenketten}) and introduces \emph{semi--Thue systems} and \emph{production rules} (i.e., relations).

-Semi--Thue systems consist of a finite set of words $a_1, \ldots, a_n$ over a given countable alphabet together with a finite set of operations (alias productions) given by pairs of words $(g,h)$.
+In the 1914 paper, Thue reduced this problem from binary to unary trees, i.e., to words or strings of letters (Zeichenreihen) and he introduced (Semi--)Thue systems consisting of a finite set of words $a_1, \ldots, a_n$ over a given countable alphabet together with a finite set of operations (called productions) given by pairs of words $(g,h)$.
 Any word of the form $xgy$ with possibly empty words $x,y$ may be replaced by the word $xhy$ for any given production $(g,h)$.
-A semi--Thue system is called \emph{Thue system}, if for each production $(g,h)$ also the inverse production $(h,g)$ is contained in $G$.
+A (Semi--)Thue system is called Thue system, if for each production $(g,h)$ also the inverse production $(h,g)$ is contained in $G$.
+By composing words via concatenation, Thue systems can be viewed as semigroups with a finite presentation.
+This paper resembles a remarkable point in history where the idea of a semigroup was born.